MON-90: Disarming (demining) hazards

 The MON-90 is known to be used with the VP13 seismic controller which prevents close approach for any clearance operations.
 If the mine is encountered with any type of electrical wires running from it, secure both ends of the wire before approaching the mine, because it could be linked to another mine or other booby trap device.
+Additionally, there may be other antipersonnel blast mines planted nearby, such as the PMN-2.

 On detonation the mine will normally propel lethal fragmentation to a range of 90 meters.
 The actual hazard range for these types of mines can be as high as 300 metres based on US Army tests of the M18A1 Claymore (this is directly in front of the mine, fragmentation range and density drop off to 125 meters to the sides and rear of these mines).